top of page

 Preface

-I have been fortunate to have been a member of Ashlett Sailing Club for about twenty years.
-I first visited the creek over thirty years ago.
-It is a very special place.
-I have always been interested in researching local history.
 I have carried out extensive research and talked to many members and past members of the club.
-I owe my thanks to many people but would particularly like to thank the following for their help in proof reading my many drafts and for contributing many of the details:- Arthur Burchett, Mike Harvey, Colin Smedley, Jim Hopwood, Andy Sutton, Peter Hall, Dave Young and John Ward.
+I owe my thanks to many people, but I would particularly like to thank the following for their help in proofreading my many drafts and for contributing many of the details: Arthur Burchett, Mike Harvey, Colin Smedley, Jim Hopwood, Andy Sutton, Peter Hall, Dave Young, and John Ward.

 I hope that you will enjoy reading about some aspects of the history of our club, that you will find it interesting and appreciate what many members, both past and present, have done for the benefit of all members.